vtex/node-vtex-api/docs/tracing.md

 <img src="./images/tracing-http-request3.png"/>

-Each `http-request` represents the entire duration of the request, except when the request is streaming, in this case this span is finished when the underlying http client implementation - `axios` - finishes preparing the incoming data stream.
+Each `http-request` represents the entire duration of the request, except when the request is streaming.
+In this case, this span is finished when the underlying http client implementation - `axios` - finishes preparing the incoming data stream.

 A `request` span (wrapping the client's middlewares) has the following tags: